nuageux/Obsidian-CS-Notes/Other Subjects/COGS 108 - Data Science/Course Content/Data Ethics.md

 - have you considered potential unintended consequences?
 ### Data
 - is there data available? is this data directly related to your question or only potentially through proxies?
-- who do you have data fram?
+- who do you have data from?
 - do you have enough data to make reliable inferences?
 - what biases do the data have?
 - might have to stop if conditions fail...